rails/rails/guides/source/classic_to_zeitwerk_howto.md

 expected file app/models/vat.rb to define constant Vat
 ```

-VAT is an European tax.
+VAT is a European tax.
 The file `app/models/vat.rb` defines `VAT` but the autoloader expects `Vat`, why?

 ### Acronyms